Saint Paul College Accreditation

 Saint Paul College — A Community & Technical College is accredited by The

 Higher Learning Commission, through the Academic Quality Improvement Program (AQIP) Pathway.

 View Student Consumer/Disclosure information here.

-The College also holds program-specific accreditation by: The American Culinary Foundation Accrediting Commission, The Committee on Accreditation for Respiratory Care, the National Accrediting Agency for Clinical Laboratory Sciences and the National League for Nursing Accrediting Commission.
+The College also holds program-specific accreditation by: The American Culinary Foundation Accrediting Commission, The Committee on Accreditation for Respiratory Care, the National Accrediting Agency for Clinical Laboratory Sciences and The Accreditation Commission for Education in Nursing (ACEN).
 The Practical Nursing Program is approved by the Minnesota Board of Nursing.
 Business associate degree programs are accredited by the Accreditation Council for Business Schools & Programs (ACBSP).
 The Health Information Technology AAS Degree Program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education.

 Definition & standards

 Saint Paul College meets established standards and is approved for the instruction of veterans, orphans of war veterans, state and federal rehabilitation students, and members of the workforce needing training or retraining.
 Saint Paul College meets the definition of an institution of higher education, and students are entitled to participate in federal financial assistance programs.